The Mark of Zorro chapter 35 The clash of blades again

 “Unfasten my wrists!” he cried.
 “Let me at this dog!”

 “You were as good as dead before—you certainly are dead after using that word!”
-Señor Zorro said calmly.
+Señor said calmly.

 The comandante’s wrists were untied.
 He whipped out his blade, sprang forward with a cry, and launched himself in a furious attack upon the highwayman.

-Señor Zorro gave ground before this onslaught, and so obtained a position where the light from the candelero did not bother his eyes.
+Señor gave ground before this onslaught, and so obtained a position where the light from the candelero did not bother his eyes.
 He was skilled with a blade, and had fenced for life many times, and he knew the danger in the attack of an angered man who did not fence according to the code.

 And he knew, too, that such anger is spent quickly unless a fortunate thrust makes the possessor of it victor almost at once.
 And so he retreated step by step, guarding well, parrying vicious strokes, alert for an unexpected move.